matthiasbreuer/FUDI-as3/examples/netreceive/readme.txt

    - Mac and Linux users must run the fudi_bridge.jar as root There are two ways to do this:

-     1) Open a terminal and cd to the folder where the fudi_bridge.jar is located, then type: sudo java -jar fudi.jar
+     1) Open a terminal and cd to the folder where the fudi_bridge.jar resides, then type: sudo java -jar fudi_bridge.jar &
      2) Open a terminal and type (' ' becomes '\ '):
-          sudo java -jar /path/to\ the\ folder/fudi.jar
+          sudo java -jar /path/to\ the\ folder/fudi_bridge.jar &

+     You can close the terminal window now.

      For an OS other than Mac and Ubuntu your root command will probably not be sudo.